elisa-lj11/tdf-fa25-elisa-lupin-jimenez/README.md

 ----------

-### 9/24 - Bringing Shy Guy Across the Finish Line
+### 9/24 - Bringing Shy Guy across the finish line

 It was my last day to work on Shy Guy, but I was feeling pretty good about where I left off from the day before.
 All that I had left was to clean up the appearance of the straw and fix the components into place (without tape).